 Hello all, my name is Brian and I'm an addict.
 At first, it was just a little sting.
 My nervous system informed me that it was pain that I was feeling.
 But the warm fuzzy feeling I was also feeling suggested something different and more sinister.
 Then I started stealing a couple of stings in the morning and by early evening I was drunk on venom.
-Now I'm hooked and I don't think a twelve step will help me at this point LOL
+Now I'm hooked and I don't think a twelve step will help me at this point LOL :laugh:

 I started last year helping a friend pull honey, then helping his friend pull some honey, then working for a migratory beekeeper prepping hives for California, then participating in spring queen rearing down south.
 That's when I caught my first swarm, then a second swarm, making two splits off the second swarm (it's nice to work near the fountain of queens), and finally doing a cutout of a renegade swarm that decided to make their home under a four way mating nuc.
 That was actually quite an enjoyable experience, one of those things you never forget doing.
 So now I've got 5 hives and a five frame nuc, reading all I can whenever I can, sweating bullets about how I'm going to get more supers before the goldenrod and end of summer honey starts hitting (they've been making really good on a huge stand of milkweed less than 500 yards from the yard).

 I've gained quite a bit of valuable experience, made some boo-boo's, and just dying to learn more about what make these little critters tick.
 I just wish I'd found out about honey bees a lot earlier on in my life, I thought being a machinist toolmaker was the end all be all of existence!